-Canadian post-secondary institutions have increasingly shifted to online and hybrid education in recent years in response to evolving educational needs and technological advancements (Canadian Digital Learning Research Association, 2023).
-This shift offers flexibility and accessibility for both instructors and students, but it also presents challenges in fostering engagement, motivation, and active participation.
+Canadian post-secondary institutions have increasingly shifted to online and hybrid education, offering flexibility and accessibility for both instructors and students but also presenting challenges in fostering engagement, motivation, and active participation.
 One of the key factors contributing to these challenges is the varying levels of digital literacy among diverse students, which can impede their ability to effectively navigate and fully participate in online learning environments.

 Wanqi Jin